-Target Malaria is a project that aims to use gene drive mosquitoes to reduce the population of Anopheles gambiae mosquitoes which can transmit the parasite that causes malaria.
+The research group Target Malaria (see below), funded by the Bill and Melinda Gates Foundation among others, aims to use gene drive mosquitoes to reduce the population of Anopheles gambiae mosquitoes, which transmit the parasite that causes malaria.

 The research group Target Malaria aims to use gene drive mosquitoes to reduce the population of Anopheles gambiae mosquitoes, which can transmit the parasite that causes malaria.
 The project is run by researchers at Imperial College in the UK and funded by the Bill and Melinda Gates Foundation and the Open Philanthropy Project (a group of Silicon Valley donors).

-Target Malaria is proposing to release GM “male-sterile” mosquitoes in Burkina Faso, West Africa, for training purposes and to test the infrastructure they would use to release gene-drive mosquitoes in the future.
+Target Malaria has begun releasing GM “male-sterile” mosquitoes in Burkina Faso, West Africa, for training purposes and to test the infrastructure they would use to release gene-drive mosquitoes in the future.
 These “test” GM (not gene drive) mosquitoes will not offer any benefits for malaria control in Burkina Faso.

 Gene drive mosquitoes are an unproven solution for malaria.
 Further, they have a high potential to become invasive, and their gene drive systems could spread to other species, with unintended consequences.
 The role of mosquitoes in the ecosystem is not well understood and the implications of removing them may lead to unpredictable ecological impacts (including the possibility that another disease-carrying species may take their place).